Goldfish: In aquariums

 Like all fish, goldfish do not like to be petted.
-In fact, touching a goldfish can endanger its health, because it can cause the protective slime coat to be damaged or removed, exposing the fish's skin to infection from bacteria or water-born parasites.
+In fact, touching a goldfish can endanger its health, because it can cause the protective slime coat to be damaged or removed, exposing the fish's skin to infection from bacteria or water-borne parasites.
 However, goldfish respond to people by surfacing at feeding time, and can be trained or acclimated to taking pellets or flakes from human fingers.
 The reputation of goldfish dying quickly is often due to poor care.
 The lifespan of goldfish in captivity can extend beyond 10 years.

 If left in the dark for a period of time, goldfish gradually change color until they are almost gray.
 Goldfish produce pigment in response to light, similarly to how human skin becomes tanned in the sun.
-Fish have cells called chromatophores that produce pigments which reflect light, and give the fish coloration.
-The color of a goldfish is determined by which pigments are in the cells, how many pigment molecules there are, and whether the pigment is grouped inside the cell or is spaced throughout the cytoplasm.
+Fish have cells called chromatophores that produce pigments that reflect light and give the fish coloration.
+The color of a goldfish is determined by their diet, water quality, and exposure to light, along with age and health.

 Because goldfish eat live plants, their presence in a planted aquarium can be problematic.
-Only a few aquarium plant species (for example Cryptocoryne and Anubias) can survive around goldfish, but they require special attention so that they are not uprooted.
-Plastic plants are more durable.
+Only a few aquarium plant species, such as Cryptocoryne and Anubias, can survive around goldfish, but they require special attention so that they are not uprooted.